-Mab Jones has read her poems all over the UK, in the US, Ireland, France, and Japan; at festivals such as Green Man and Latitude; on BBC Radio 4; and supporting television’s Phill Jupitus at the Edinburgh Fringe.
+Mab Jones has read her poems all over the UK, in the US, Ireland, France, and Japan; at festivals such as Green Man and Latitude; on BBC Radio 4; and more.
 She was the first Resident Poet in the National Botanic Garden of Wales, and has also been Resident Writer at the Dylan Thomas Boathouse.
 She is currently Resident Writer of Cardiff Wetlands Nature Reserve, and is the creator and host of a literary podcast about the wetlands of Wales which is funded by a recently received Royal Society of Literature ‘Literature Matters’ Award.

 Mab is the winner of many other awards and accolades, including the John Tripp Spoken Poetry Audience Prize, the Neil Gaiman Word Factory Short Story Competition, the Aurora Poetry Competition, the Geoff Stevens Memorial Poetry Prize, and the Rabbit Heart Poetry Film Festival Grand Jury Prize.
 She was, in recent years, the recipient of a Creative Wales Award, one of the country’s highest arts honours.

 Her first collection, Poor Queen, was published by Burning Eye Books.
 Her second, take your experience and peel it, was published by Indigo Dreams.
-A pamphlet, Rogue 13, was published earlier this year by Analog Press.
-Next year, in 2020, Mab will have two new books published: a pamphlet containing poems about Wales called This Is The Land That Grew Me, with Selcouth Station Press; and a further collection, Yubitsume, with Indigo Draems.
+A pamphlet, Rogue 13, was published by Analog Press.
+In 2020, a pamphlet containing poems about Wales was published, called This Is The Land That Grew Me, with Selcouth Station Press, and also in that year she published a pamphlet of haiku, 111 Haiku for Lockdown.
+A further collection, Yubitsume, is due out in 2022 with Indigo Dreams.

-Mab has also been published in various newspapers and journals e.g. the Spectator; has appeared on BBC television and presented threee BBC Radio 4 poetry programmes; is the founder editor of Black Sheep Journal and Black Rabbit Press; has blogged for Mslexia magazine and Write Out Loud; and organises events, which have included the first Welsh editions of Pecha Kucha Night (from Japan), Literary Death Match (from the US), 100,000 Poets for Change (worldwide), UK Slam!
+Mab has also been published in various newspapers and journals e.g. the Spectator; has appeared on BBC television and presented several BBC Radio 3 and 4 poetry programmes; is the founder editor of Black Sheep Journal and Black Rabbit Press; has blogged for Mslexia magazine and Write Out Loud; and organises events, which have included the first Welsh editions of Pecha Kucha Night (from Japan), Literary Death Match (from the US), 100,000 Poets for Change (worldwide), UK Slam!
 Championships (London) and more.
-In addition, Mab ran International Dylan Thomas Day in 2016 and 2017.
+In addition, Mab ran International Dylan Thomas Day in 2016 and 2017, and currently still runs the annual Dylan Day poetry competition, Love The Words.

 “Excellent” – Metro